MrCaspan/GAS-Gmail-Signature-Templator/README.md

 # GAS-Gmail-Signature-Templator
-This script will allow you to use a service account to set a defaut signature on all selected users
+This script will allow you to use a Google Cloud Project service account to set a default signature on all selected users using a Google App Script

 Please note this script is not just a drop in place, set a couple of variables and click run to start using it.
-The script requires custom attributes get created for your Google Worksapce users so that you can specify your setting on each user insted of creating a Google Sheet to manage all your users and settings.
+The script requires that custom attributes get created for your Google Workspace users so that you can specify your setting on each user insted of creating a Google Sheet to manage all your users and settings.

-Please see my blog at https://caspan.com/2021/10/google-app-script-set-gmail-signature-template-on-org-users/ for detials on setting up the Google Active Script Project & Google Cloud Project and any other prerequisites.
+Please see my blog at https://caspan.com/2021/10/google-app-script-set-gmail-signature-template-on-org-users/ for details on setting up the Google Active Script Project & Google Cloud Project and any other prerequisites.

+#Addon libraries
-This script require the user of the OoAuth2 library by Google so make sure you add this library to you Google App Script library
+This script require the use of the OoAuth2 library by Google.
+Make sure you add this library to you Google App Script library

-1B7FSrk5Zi6L1rSxxTDgDEUsPzlukDsi4KGuTMorsTQHhGBzBkMun4iDF
+oAuth2 Library ID - Librar1B7FSrk5Zi6L1rSxxTDgDEUsPzlukDsi4KGuTMorsTQHhGBzBkMun4iDF - Version 41

+If ther eis a newer verison available you are welcome to use it but I have only tested with verison 41 of the Library

 Here is the document on it
 https://github.com/googleworkspace/apps-script-oauth2